guardian/interactive-source-components/README.md

 An NPM package containing simplified CSS-only versions of the React components made available in the [@guardian/source](https://github.com/guardian/csnx/tree/main/libs/%40guardian/source) library.

 > [!NOTE]
-> This library is very young and likely to see significant breaking changes.
+> This library is VWIP and likely to see significant breaking changes.
 > Reach out to ed.gargan@guardian.co.uk with any queries.

 ## Getting started